mkouhia/mkouhia.github.io/_drafts/fastai-datacrunch.md

     $ git commit -m "<message>"
     $ git push
     ```
-2. (optional) If you developed a deep learning model and exported it to `export.pkl`, you will most likely want to keep the binary file out of git.
+2. _(optional)_ If you developed a deep learning model and exported it to `export.pkl`, you will most likely want to keep the binary file out of git.
    For now, I'll upload it to Dropbox:
      ```sh
      $ gzip export.pkl
      $ curl -L https://github.com/dropbox/dbxcli/releases/download/v3.0.0/dbxcli-linux-amd64 -o dbxcli
      $ chmod a+x dbxcli
      $ ./dbxcli account
-     $ ./dbxcli put export.pkl.gz $(date -I)_export.pkl.gz
+     $ ./dbxcli put export.pkl.gz <project folder>/$(date -I)_export.pkl.gz
+     $ gzip -d export.pkl.gz
      ```
    Here we compressed the file, downloaded Dropbox command line client, authenticated with Dropbox (follow instructions after `./dbxcli account`)
    and uploaded the file, with a timestamp.
 5. *Delete* DataCrunch server on the DataCrunch UI, in order to stop billing.

-Further references:
+## Further notes
-- Data version control https://dvc.org/ seems quite a promising framework.
+Data version control (https://dvc.org/) seems quite a promising framework for keeping track of models and data.
 I'll have to take a look at it some time later.